izivkov/GShockTimeServer/gatttool_scripts/readme.md

 [D3:60:4F:9A:33:29][LE]> quit
 $
 ```
-Beware of handle and data values, gatttool documentation is confusing.
-Write command syntax in interactive mode is :

-`char-write-cmd <handle> <data>`

-* Handle value should be writen in hexadecimal base with 0x prefix.
-* Data value should be writen in hexadecimal base **without** 0x prefix.

-Example : `char-write-cmd 0xc 1d00`

-In non interactive mode, the syntax is :

-`gatttool -b <address> --char-write-req -a <handle> -n <data> --listen`

-Here handle value can be written either in hexadecimal with prefix or decimal, but data value should be in hexadecimal base **without** 0x prefix.

-If you want to write a bash script to issue multiple commands to the watch, you will have to use a command line interaction tool like expect-lite.
+If you want to automate the process in a script, you will have to use a command line interaction tool like expect-lite.

 The script `setTime.exp` provided here is an expect-lite script which read the time from the computer and send it to a Casio GShock GA-B2100 with gatttool interactive mode.

 ## Dependencies